surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Thread_Jobs.md

 There are multiple ways to pass values into the thread-based jobs.

-`Start-ThreadJob` can accept variables that are piped to the cmdlet, passed in to the script block via the `$using` keyword, or passed in via the **ArgumentList** parameter.
+`Start-ThreadJob` can accept variables that are piped to the cmdlet, passed in to the script block via the `Using:` scope modifier, or passed in via the **ArgumentList** parameter.

 ```powershell